Neurodivergence: How a Benoni Clinical Psychologist Can Help

 ADHD and Autism: Different Yet Overlapping Traits

-ADHD and autism are distinct conditions but can share common traits, such as difficulty with focus, sensory sensitivities, or social interactions.
-A Clinical Psychologist can differentiate these conditions and provide specific interventions suited to each individual’s needs.
+While ADHD and autism are distinct conditions, they often share overlapping characteristics such as difficulty focusing, sensory sensitivities, and social interaction challenges.
+A Clinical Psychologist can help differentiate between these conditions and provide individualized interventions suited to each person’s needs, ensuring the most effective therapeutic outcomes.

 The Importance of Early Diagnosis and Support